maheshj01/flutter_create/README.md

  2. Change the package name, The default package name is (```com.example.flutter_create```) Use search and replace feature of your IDE to get this done.

- 3. If your app does not need localization delete ```lib/locales``` directory and also delete the corresponding packages from pubspec.yaml
+ 3. If your app does not need localization delete ```lib/localization``` directory and also delete the corresponding packages from pubspec.yaml
    -  flutter_localizations:
    -  flutter_cupertino_localizations

+ 4. This template cannot run unless you generate the models by running this command.
- 4. Look for ```lib/models/user_model.dart``` an example for generating json serializable is given there
+ Look for ```lib/models/user_model.dart``` an example for generating json serializable is given there

   ```
-  flutter pub run build_runner build
+  flutter pub run build_runner build --delete-conflicting-outputs

   flutter pub run build_runner watch // watches the file changes
   ```